 Sharp and aged cheeses are balanced with bold wines.

 Most importantly, don’t overanalyse too much, the info above are general rules.
-But if in doubt, have a Pinot Noir and a Chardonnay option ready - either can work with most types.
+But if in doubt, have a Pinot Noir and a Chardonnay option ready - either can work with most types of cheeses.